 "It seems you didn't use enough chloroform," Gein whispered, his eyes dancing behind his skull mask.
 "Somehow I'm not surprised.
 She's about the same age as your sister—"

 Eyes narrowed and expression tight, Enishi cut him off with a withering glare.
-He was in no mood to discuss why the girl was suddenly awake when they had expected her to sleep for at least another four to six hours.
+He was in no mood to discuss why the girl was suddenly awake when they had expected her to sleep for at least another couple of hours.
 She would have to be dealt with before she wandered too far.
-Dismissing Gein with a single gesture, Enishi moved silently through the house intent on intercepting the girl before she found the stairs that led to the beach below.
+Dismissing Gein with a single gesture, Enishi moved silently through the hallways intent on intercepting the girl before she found the stairs that led to the beach below.
 He found her just as she stepped beyond the threshold of the house and onto the balcony, a shocked gasp stealing her breath as she took in the view before her.

 Ocean.
 Miles and miles of ocean...